A healthy placenta is an integral part of a healthy pregnancy and forms early on to support your baby as they grow.

 - Which placenta position is best for normal delivery?

-- Is placenta fundal boy or girl?
+- Does a fundal placenta mean a boy or girl?

 What does it mean when the placenta is fundal?